 Rapid career progression is a unique outcome of the EMBA program.
 Year after year, we have witnessed graduates return to their organisations, seize opportunities, apply the lessons they learnt in class and boost their careers.
 That is because our curriculum focuses very uniquely on helping students develop the whole gamut of skills and attributes needed to succeed at work – decision-making, problem-solving, innovative thought, effective communication and leadership.

-In the last five years of our short but decorated thirteen-year-old history, we have been ranked by reputed international publications.
+In the last seven years of our short but decorated fourteen-year-old history, we have been ranked by reputed international publications.
 Our 1-year Global MBA program has been ranked by three of the world’s top four business school rankings – Forbes, Financial Times and the Economist.
 In each of these rankings, we are the youngest school featured – an accomplishment we attribute to our unique and innovative model of business education.

 Program CURRICULUM & STRUCTURE

 The objective of our EMBA program is to groom ‘General Managers’ capable of assuming different roles and achieving several organizational objectives.
 From our research of industry trends, we have identified important skills and competencies that General Managers must possess, and these form the key pillars of our program.